-You can’t go and upload 20 different 5,000px images..it will slow your site down, take longer to load, and in turn lose potential visitors.
+You can’t go and upload 20 different 5,000px images that are 2MB..it will slow your site down, take longer to load, and in turn lose potential visitors.

 So, I use a quick and easy little Image Optimizer app called JPEGmini that helps compress files.
-I put the settings to 1,200px for my blog and simply save them into the Stomped folder as ‘optimized’. – I did a full Video Tutorial Below too!
+I put the settings to 1,200px for my blog and simply save them into the Stomped folder as ‘optimized’.
+You want to try and keep you images around 200kb and this tools will do that for you! – I did a full Video Tutorial Below too!